proPianist1124/minibrain_v1/README.md

+## Todo
+1. Add `upload` to top of folder instead to provide better UX
+2. Add "viewer mode", where you can only view uploads but you can't edit anything

 # MiniBrain CDN
 > **We suggest using [Pinggy](https://pinggy.io) to host your MiniBrain Instance**

 ## Setting Up
-Go to the `config.js` file and edit the configuration for your MiniBrain as you wish.
+Go to the `config.json` file and edit the configuration for your MiniBrain as you wish.
 If you enable `protected`, please create a `.env` file and populate it with the environment variable `PASSWORD=<your_password>`.
 Therefore, when others try to access your MiniBrain instance, they will be met with a password input.

 ## Starting the Server
 Go to your terminal and enter `npm run start`, which should start running the production build.
 If you're interested customizing MiniBrain, run `npm run dev`, which will start a nodemon instance where every change you make will be part of the instance.